Buying A Bodyboard

 The Wide Point

 The widest point of any bodyboard is measured rail-to-rail and it affects both flotation and turning ability.
 For example, a wider board will offer more flotation but will be harder to turn.
-Over the past few years boards have become narrower, most are under 22 inches, to accommodate harder and sharper turns in critical situations.
+Over the past few years boards have become narrower, most are less than 22 inches, to accommodate harder and sharper turns in critical situations.

 Nose to Wide Point